 Take Afternoon Tea

 You might be more inclined to think about tea as a Chinese or Indian product, but Thailand actually has plenty of tea plantations to explore as well.
 If you’re interested in learning more about the processing and production of tea here, there are a number of places you can go.
-The ones regarded as the best in the country can be found around Chiang Rai – Choui Fong, Hongfu and Doi Wa Wee.
-If you’re in Chiang Mai for your winter holiday, head over to 2000 Tea Plantation; here you can have breathtaking views over the tea plantation as well as the neighbouring strawberry farm.
+The ones regarded as the best in the country can be found around Chiang Rai – Choui Fong, Hongfu, and Doi Wa Wee.
+If you’re in Chiang Mai for your winter holiday, head over to 2000 Tea Plantation; here you can have breathtaking views over the tea plantation as well as the neighboring strawberry farm.
 Also in Chiang Mai is Raming Tea, the country’s sole producer of black tea.

 If you’re looking to experience an afternoon tea, Bangkok and Chiang Mai both have some fantastic places to partake of one.
 Served in some of these city’s classiest establishments, it’s the perfect way to relax and spend a lazy afternoon, especially if you’ve spent the morning sightseeing.